 - peer review of policy and programming documents;

-Below are examples of such work I have provided to partners.
+Below are examples of specialist support I have provided to various organisations.

 Women's headquarters and its country and regional offices in

 East and Southern Africa in their internal and external work for